Login Status

 Topic: e-infrastructures

-The networking session organised by PREFORMA will present to the whole digital preservation community – open source community, developers, standardization bodies and memory institutions – the new opportunities offered by the pre-commercial-procurement launched by the project.
+Proposal for a workshop organised by PREFORMA in the frame of the EGI Community Forum in Helsinki.
+Aim of this event is to present to the whole digital preservation community – open source community, developers, standardization bodies and memory institutions – the new opportunities offered by the project and by the forthcoming call for tender.
 Continue reading